Markavian/mkv25-responsive-website/tasklist.md

 -------------
 - Add HTTPS support to website
 - Create CI job to push changes up to live website
-- Consider migrating existing content and URLs into new template
 - Switch existing website over to new website
 - Migrate no adverts page
 - Dispose of the comments system